Joseph Constant: Paris: Writer and Artist

+Between Paris and Ramat Gan

-After the second world war, he gained greater renown as a sculptor both in France and abroad.
+After the Second World War, he gained greater renown as a sculptor both in France and abroad.
 From the 1950s onwards, he travelled frequently to Israel, staying at the kibbutz of Ein Harod.
 In 1962, the mayor of Ramat Gan invited him to take up residence in the artists' quarter in the heart of the city.
 From then on, Constant shared his time between his studio in Paris and that in Ramat Gan.
 The latter was converted into a museum upon his death.

-In 1959, he wrote his last novel Ailleurs, autrefois, a semi-autobiographical work in which he evoked his childhood and youth in the Ukraine at the turn of the century.
+In 1959, he wrote his last novel Ailleurs, autrefois, a semi-autobiographical work in which he evoked his childhood and youth in Ukraine at the turn of the century.
 He died on 3 October 1969, in Paris.